seliftl/09-adapter-flyweight-android/README.md

 If you increase the count to 50 or above you'll notice that the emulator won't start anymore because the app loads too many data to the memory while generating the fighters.
 If you already had a look at the `FighterFactory` you might have seen that every time a fighter has to be created the factory loads the corresponding image into the memory and assigns the loaded image to the created fighter instance.

-Here comes the Flyweight pattern into play.
+Here comes the Flyweight pattern into play:

 1. Think about what are the intrinsic and what are the extrinsic parts of the `Fighter` class.
 (In case you don't remember the terms or the concept have a look [here](https://hsro-inf-prg3.github.io/09ln-proxy-adapter-flyweight/#flyweight).)
 1. Refactor the class `FighterFactory` to follow the Flyweight pattern by caching the intrinsic parts.